Cindy Kimberly Gets Flirty In Yellow Bra While Reading ‘Playboy’

 Cindy Kimberly recently shared a photo of herself in a bralette in a bedroom, and has since followed up with photos of herself lounging in a yellow ensemble.

 This new update, which was posted yesterday, consisted of three photos.
-The first photo was actually a collage of two separate images.
-On the left side, you could see Cindy sitting on the ground and leaning against a couch.
+The first photo was actually a collection of two separate images.
+On the left side, viewers could see Cindy sitting on the ground and leaning against a couch.
 She was notably reading a Playboy Magazine.
-On the right side, you could see Cindy lounging in a yellow bra and shorts set.
+On the right side, viewers could see Cindy lounging in a yellow bra and shorts set.

 The second photo showed Cindy reading the magazine from a different angle, while a final photo was of the model sitting in a modern chair.
 It had a white base with what appeared to be an orange seat.
-Behind the chair, you could spot the vintage-looking sofa that Cindy previously posed in front of.
+Behind the chair, viewers could spot the vintage-looking sofa that Cindy previously posed in front of.

 The couch had a busy pattern with fall-inspired colors, and it was decorated with a ton of throw pillows in various colors.